robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

  - Run wireshark on connections to the db via Pgadmin to see whether or not these are encrypted

 ### GitHub Action Pipelines
-Every interaction with the AWS resources is run via GitHub action pipelines all the secrets needed to access the environment are stored as GitHub Action Secrets, which are all secured via 2-Factor-Authentication (2FA) linked to the developers GitHub account.

 ### AWS S3
 Upload to S3 is only available via the GitHub action pipelines and all the secrets needed to access the environment are stored as GitHub Action Secrets, which are all secured via 2-Factor-Authentication (2FA)

-#### AWS Lamda zip files
-#### Terraform State file

 <!--